LambdAurora/lambdaurora.github.io/src/blog/2026/03/plural_grievances.md

 [^pp_alter_note_8]: Janet, P. (1889).
 L'automatisme psychologique
 [^pp_alter_note_9]: Ludwig, A. (1972).
 [The objective study of a multiple personality.
 Or, are four heads better than one?](https://www.semanticscholar.org/paper/The-objective-study-of-a-multiple-personality.-Or%2C-Ludwig-Brandsma/02eda19bb04acc1f5b2ce25070929346534d95cd)

-[^arte_documentary]: Documentary from Arte: *Un moi au personnalités multiples*/*Das Geteilte ich*.
-Its main focus is around DID, and is not publicly available anymore sadly.
+[^arte_documentary]: Documentary from Arte: [*Un moi au personnalités multiples*/*Das Geteilte ich*](https://archive.org/details/un-moi-aux-personnalites-multiples-vivre-avec-un-trouble-dissociatif-de-lidentite).
+Its main focus is around DID, sadly it is not widely available anymore.
 [^alexander_jatzko]: I first came across Dr Alexander Jatzko's work an Arte documentary[^arte_documentary], in which some of his slides from [*Gibt es multiple Persönlichkeiten hirnphysiologisch?*](https://www.auditorium-netzwerk.de/ar/gibt-es-multiple-persoenlichkeiten-hirnphysiologisch-alexander-jatzko-100033407/) were shown.
 Do have in mind that this research is centered around DID, which focuses on trauma.
 However, I think parts of this research can still be interesting for the wider plural community.